-Vanadium – A Trace Mineral For Bone Health
+Vanadium – An Important Trace Mineral For Bone Health

 If you’re reading this, it’s because you have, or are worried about having brittle porous bones.
 And that’s where vanadium for bone health comes in, because a common fracture from osteoporosis will quickly rob you of the mobility that is so necessary, especially in the later stages of life.

 In fact, the 6 month mortality rate from osteoporosis, and the complications that result is 13.5%!

 Know that your body is constantly in the process of creating and losing bone (as well as nails, skin, hair etc).
 But once past middle age you lose more than you create, which leads to osteoporosis – unless you are vigilant about replenishing minerals like vanadium.